use-weave/coding-challenge/frontend/README.md

 ## Objective

-First you will need to create a page to show available drivers and orders placed in the system in a clean and elegant way.
-The data has been stubbed out in Redux.
-Then you will need a way to assign orders to drivers who are available using Redux actions.
+You will be building a driver assignment page for a cannabis delivery dashboard.
+This dashboard will be viewed by dispensary managers and allow them to see their drivers and assign orders from a list of pending orders.
+First you will need to create a page to show available drivers and orders placed in a clean and elegant way.
+Make sure to show off all of the driver and order information in a clean hierarchy.
+The driver and order data has been stubbed out in Redux.
+Finally, you will need a way to assign an order to an available driver using Redux actions.

 The things we are looking for:
 - Clean and elegant design